Icahn seeks to end Herbalife short-seller's lawsuit

 The shares have risen 89 percent this year despite closing down 4.1 percent at $62.27 on Monday.

-Monday’s filing came 10 days after Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) and 50 current and former officers and directors sought to dismiss two lawsuits in which Ravicher accused them of aiding a fraud at Herbalife by providing $1.2 billion of financing.
+Icahn’s motion came 10 days after Bank of America Corp , JPMorgan Chase & Co and Wells Fargo & Co and 50 current and former officers and directors sought to dismiss two lawsuits in which Ravicher accused them of aiding a fraud at Herbalife by providing $1.2 billion of financing.

 Ackman’s firm, Pershing Square Capital Management, has a $1 billion short bet on Herbalife, and has lost more than $300 million so far, Reuters has reported.